International

 Acknowledgements

 Part 8 is more than other parts of this volume the product of the combined efforts of many people.
 Most members of the IUCr Commission on International Tables made stimulating suggestions.
 Norman F. M. Henry, Cambridge, Theo Hahn, Aachen, and Aafje Looijenga-Vos, Groningen, have especially to be mentioned for their tireless efforts to find an intelligible presentation.
 Joachim Neubüser, Aachen, prepared the first draft for part 1 of the Pilot Issue (1972) under the title Mathematical Introduction to Symmetry.
 His article is the basis of the present text, to which again he made many valuable comments.
-J. Neubüser also stimulated the applications of normalizers in crystallography, outlined in Section 8.3.6[link] and Part 15[link] .
+J. Neubüser also stimulated the applications of normalizers in crystallography, outlined in Section 8.3.6link to section and Part 15link to referenced content .
 L. Laurence Boyle, Canterbury, improved the English style and made constructive remarks.

 References